 I was so happy when I saw Taiwan-made Korean soju selling for NT$100 (US$3) a bottle in Taipei.
 A bottle of soju easily costs 2-3 times more back home.
 I’m not a big fan of soju on the rocks though, so I mix the soju with 100% pure pomegranate juice to make pomegranate soju (석류소주/石榴燒酒).

 The pomegranate soju is naturally sweetened, packed with antioxidants and looks pretty in red.
+The auspicious symbolism of pomegranate and the beautiful red also makes this a perfect drink for Chinese New Year.

 Cooking from Taipei: